-It is an Android app that decodes AIS messages transmitted by vessels , ships, over radio using a cheap USB DVB-T / RTL-SDR stick.
+It is an Android app / application that decodes AIS messages transmitted by ships via radio using a cheap USB DVB-T / RTL-SDR stick.

-The received messages will be translated into NMEA0183 strings which can be forwarded then via UDP or TCP streaming to third-party apps, PC programs or other devices.
-Such Apps can display the received AIS data for example on a map along with information about the received objects.
+The received messages are translated into NMEA0183 strings which can then be forwarded via UDP or TCP streaming to third party applications, PC programs or other devices.
+Such applications can, for example, display the received AIS data on a map together with information about the received objects.

 Please note: The app needs additional (very cheap) hardware to receive the radio signals.

 Dealing with different RTL-SDR dongle you may hear about that in some applications a correct PPM value is essential that a specific type of software is working correctly.
 So what is PPM and how do i find it out ?

 David Berry from Practical Boat Owner shows how to make an AIS receiver with an Android Phone or Tablet and a RTL-SDR.com dongle.
 He use AIS Share to stream data to Boat Beacon a very popular chart navigation app.
 In his article he provides information about the technical background of AIS( automatic information system) and he is describing how he build a cheap AIS Receiver with a RTL-SDR Dongle and my App.
 The full article was issued in the February 2019 edition. https://www.pbo.co.uk/publication/pbo/february-2019